anumfatima427/Dental-Caries-Segmentation/README.md

-# :bell: Dental-Lesion-Segmentation
+# :bell: Mask-RCNN Based Periodontitis Detection

 - This repository represents "Dental Lesion Detection Using Deep learning
 - With the help of this project, we can detect dental lesions using periapical radiographs

 ### :page_with_curl: Description

-In this project, I have used [deep learning technique] for disease segmentation
+- In this project, I have used [deep learning technique] for disease segmentation.
+- The code is executed on Google Colab

 ### :computer: Dataset